-For the Ph.D., the total classroom course requirement is 45-51 credits, including prior master's degree work.
-In addition there is 21-27 credits in advanced topical seminars, research seminar and dissertation advisement specifically devoted to research-related courses and activities.
+The Ph.D. has 21-27 credits in advanced topical seminars, research seminar and dissertation advisement, specifically devoted to research-related courses and activities.
 Students will also be expected to pass a certification examination.
-Students will also conduct original research as part of their dissertation and will need to pass a proposal hearing, an advanced seminar (specifically on their data) and dissertation oral defense on their full dissertation.
+Students will conduct original research as part of their dissertation and will need to pass a proposal hearing, an advanced seminar (specifically on their data) and dissertation oral defense on their full dissertation.